Higher-order and fractional discrete time crystals in clean long-range interacting systems: Methods

 \makeatletter {S\arabic{figure}} {S\arabic{equation}} \parindent{10pt}

 \onecolumngrid

 The Supplementary Information are devoted to technical details of the derivations and complimentary results and is organized as follows.
-In Section I we show the mapping of the Lipkin-Meshkov-Glick (LMG) model for fully-connected spins to a model of bosons in a double well, and exploit it to obtain the Gross-Pitaevskii equation (GPE) in the limit of inifinite number of spins $N$.
-In Section II we present results from exact diagonalization, showing how the discrete time crystals (DTCs) emerge for an increasing number of spins $N$.
+In Supplementary Note 1 we show the mapping of the Lipkin-Meshkov-Glick (LMG) model for fully-connected spins to a model of bosons in a double well, and exploit it to obtain the Gross-Pitaevskii equation (GPE) in the limit of inifinite number of spins $N$.
+In Supplementary Note 2 we present results from exact diagonalization, showing how the discrete time crystals (DTCs) emerge for an increasing number of spins $N$.
 We show that higher-order $n$-DTCs emerge at much larger $N$ as compared to the standard $2$-DTC, which explains the difficulty to numerically observe them.
-In Section III we give an overview of the spin-wave approximation we employ, whereas in Section IV we show that a binary Floquet protocol also leads to results similar to the ones of the continuous driving discussed in the main text.
+In Supplementary Note 3 we give an overview of the spin-wave approximation we employ, whereas in Supplementary Note 4 we show that a binary Floquet protocol also leads to results similar to the ones of the continuous driving discussed in the main text.
+In Supplementary Note 5 we present an analysis on the stability of the higher-order $n$-DTCs in the presence of a longitudinal field breaking the $\mathbb{Z}_2$ symmetry of the Hamiltonian, showing that the absolute stability persists in the LMG limit and the expected prethermal nature of the DTC beyond this limit is only changed quantitatively.